 a report on the extent of your collateral damage, to include any information, data leakage or stolen IP

 the costs associated with loss of data and help reduce those caused through time and resources

 Proactive preventative measures to limit impact of security events

 At 6point6, the cyber incident response service begins before a known incident is identified, through insightful end-to-end assessments of your cyber landscape and security capability.

 Reacting quickly for damage limitation

-In the event of security breach, our incident team will be on hand to act, appropriate to the severity of the incident.
+In the event of a security breach, our incident team will be on hand to triage, advise and act appropriately depending on the severity of the incident.